Federal Aviation Administration, DOT.

 The development of a voluntary acquisition program that allows non-compatible land uses to be removed from high noise exposure areas.
 It is recommended that residences located within the 2006 baseline 70 DNL and greater contour be considered for voluntary property acquisition through the use of FAA noise funding.
 (NCP, pages 10-3, 12-1, 12-3; Exhibits F, 12-1; and Tables 13-2)

 FAA Action: Approved.
-Acquisitions are limited to existing non-compatible land uses located within the 65 DNL noise contour of the approved NEMs, and are consistent with FAA's 1998 remedial mitigation policy (63 FR 16409).
+Acquisitions are limited to existing non-compatible land uses located within the 65 DNL Start Printed Page 42893noise contour of the approved NEMs, and are consistent with FAA's 1998 remedial mitigation policy (63 FR 16409).
 The specific identification of structures recommended for inclusion in the program and specific definition of the scope of the program will be required prior to approval for Federal funding.

 1. Additional Noise Monitoring Equipment